 SUPPORT FOR NGOS

 An information and support system for Polish NGOs and civic initiatives.
-It includes the Non-Governmental Organizations’ Portal www.ngo.pl, the free Infoline 801-646-719, a database of organizations and institutions, the "Citizen and Law" website and the “Third Sector” quarterly, published by the Institute of Public Affairs.
+It includes the Non-Governmental Organizations’ Portal www.ngo.pl, the free Infoline 801-646-719, a database of organizations and institutions and the “Third Sector” quarterly.
 The program also offers training, counseling and publications on NGO management (“FIMANGO”, “PROMENGO” and Kursodrom.pl platform).
-Furthermore, it supports non-governmental organizations ...
+Furthermore, it supports non-governmental organizations with information and advocacy efforts designed to help them effectively ...

 On February 2, 2017, a lecture given by Prof. Andrzej ...